|

 Aloe ferox is an impressive feature plant for a Mediterranean climate, or as a container plant if it can be given Winter protection.
 However it is grown, it needs full sun and free-draining soil to prosper.
 This species hybridizes freely with other Aloes.

 Aloe ferox is the source of "Bitter Aloes," the yellow juice from just under the skin, which is a powerful purgative.
-The gel within the middle of the leaves has similar soothing properties to that of A. vera.
+The gel within the middle of the succulent leaves has similar soothing properties to that of A. vera.

 |